 - Click the Configure Settings icon.

-- Scroll to the 'Copy Folder Structure from Another Project' are.
+- Scroll to the 'Copy Folder Structure from Another Project' area.

-- Select the desired project from the From Project list.
+- Select the relevant project from the Select Project drop-down menu.

 - Click Copy.